Skip to main content

 How much to apply the blended color to the base color.

-This option can be used to hide and show a decal by animating its value.
+This slider can be used to hide and show a decal by animating it's value.

 • Type: Checkbox